Corfe Hills School

 Corfe Hills School is a co-educational upper school in Broadstone, Poole, Dorset, England, in the urban fringe between Poole and Wimborne.
 The school became an academy in 2011.
 The school serves Corfe Mullen, Broadstone, Wimborne, Merley and Sturminster Marshall.
-The current headteacher is James Sankey.
+The current headteacher is Sara Jones.

 History

 The school was established in 1976.
 By 2000, the school had 1,600 pupils.

 In 2012, the school was reported to be using a £9,000 yurt as a space to encourage reading.

 A former chemistry teacher of the school (teaching between 2001 and 2011) was convicted in 2014 and jailed for owning and distributing indecent images and movies of children.

 The school was a site of an audio experiment in 2016 with Bournemouth University in which 11 teenage students participated in the listening of radio drama shows.

 In 2018, the school had 1,040 pupils.
 In 2019, the school spent £1.2 million on a renovation of the school heating system.

 In 2020, the school had 869 students (less than half the number of students compared with 20 years ago).

 In 2022, the school had 882 students.